 Does CBD reduce alcohol cravings?

-Animal studies suggest that CBD can reduce stress-related alcohol consumption, withdrawal seizures and impulsive drinking.
+Animal studies suggest that CBD may reduce stress-related alcohol consumption, withdrawal seizures and impulsive drinking.
 These results indicate that CBD may reduce alcohol cravings.

 Other animal studies have shown that CBD can reduce the motivation to drink or seek alcohol.

-Studies have also found that the combination of CBD and naltrexone, a drug that treats substance abuse, can reduce the urge to drink alcohol.
+Studies have also found that combining CBD with naltrexone, a drug that treats substance abuse, can reduce the urge to drink alcohol.

-However, researchers need to conduct further studies on people to see if these results are applicable to humans.
+However, researchers need to carry out further studies on people to check whether these results are applicable to humans.

 Can CBD help alcohol-related liver damage?

-Initial research involving animals shows that CBD may help alcohol-related liver damage by reducing inflammation and slowing the development of fatty liver.
+Initial animal research shows that CBD may help alcohol-related liver damage by reducing inflammation and slowing the development of fatty liver.

 Another study found that treating mice with CBD helped in :

-- improving liver damage due to excessive alcohol consumption
+- improving liver damage caused by excessive alcohol consumption

 - by inhibiting inflammatory responses